jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-22-Sanity-Check-In-Space-SpaceHeroes.markdown

 ---

-Loading up the website we see an image of a robot so that hints at needing to check the robots.txt file.
-So adding it the url takes you there and we see that the disallowed site is **/humans.txt**.
+Loading up the website we see an image of a robot which hints at needing to check the robots.txt file (file listing the urls that webscrapers like google are allowed/disallowed to display).
+So adding it to the url takes you there and we see that the disallowed site is **/humans.txt**.
 <img src="/ctf_writeups/assets/images/robot.jpeg"  width="30%" height="30%">

 Once we head to that page, we see an image of an astronaut holding a cookie and saying "You look pretty human, but we have to be sure.
 Go eat something and come back here".
 Again the image is a clue and we know to look at the cookies of the site.